 Claimed Iowa’s first Big Ten Tournament title (2017) in program history

-Advanced to the Big Ten Tournament the last six seasons, including two title game appearances
+Advanced to the Big Ten Tournament six times, including two title game appearances

-Coached 21 MLB Draft Picks over the last six seasons
+Coached 27 MLB Draft Picks over the last nine seasons

-Heller won his 900th career game during the 2020 season.
-He owns a 904-703-4 career record and is one of nine coaches all-time to lead three different DI programs to NCAA Regional play.
+Heller won his 900th career game during the 2020 season and he became Iowa’s third all-time winningest coach in 2021.
+He owns a 966-740-4 career record and is one of nine coaches all-time to lead three different DI programs to NCAA Regional play.

 Big Ten Tournament Champions and one win away from a trip to the Super Regionals.